rsHalford/simply_weather/README.md

 # SimplyWeather

-Designed to be a vert simple and straight to the point weather app using Flutter.
+Designed to be a very simple and straight to the point weather app using Flutter.